Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Diffusion Purification for Robust DL-based MRI Reconstruction

 \subsection{DM-based Purification}

 Here, we present our DP approach, which consists of the following two stages.

 \textbf{Diffusion Stage:} Given measurements $\mathbf{y}$, let $\mathbf{z}_\textrm{pert}$ denote the perturbed version of $\mathbf{z}=\mathbf{A}^H\mathbf{y}$.
 As illustrated in the previous section, this perturbed version can be due to various reasons such as random measurement noise, not well-modeled noise and artifacts (e.g., it may make sense to consider worst-case additive noise (from \eqref{eqn: attack})), and different k-space undersampling factors or sampling patterns/masks at testing time.
-The first stage of the DP approach involves diffusing $\mathbf{z}(0) = \mathbf{z}_\textrm{pert}$ from $t=0$ to $t=t^*$, where $t^*\in (0,1)$ indicates the diffusion time index at which the forward process stops.
-We term $t^*$ as the Process-Switching Time (PST) step.
-The PST step and $\sigma(\cdot)$ control the amount of noise added to $\mathbf{z}_\textrm{pert}$.
-This stage corresponds to